- Scala Driver

 important

-are “cold” streams meaning that nothing happens until they are subscribed to.
+In the API all methods returning a Observables are “cold” streams meaning that nothing happens until they are subscribed to.

 The example below does nothing: